Justice

 On January 11, 2019, the Minister of Justice and Attorney General of Canada issued the Directive on Civil Litigation Involving Indigenous Peoples.
 The Government of Canada continues to rely on the Directive to inform the approach it takes in historical abuse litigation processes.

 The directive guides the Government of Canada's legal approaches, positions and decisions taken in civil litigation involving Aboriginal and treaty rights and the Crown's obligation towards Indigenous peoples.
-Litigation Guideline 14 states that limitations and equitable defences should be pleaded only where there is a principled basis and evidence to support the defence and requires final approval from the Assistant Deputy Attorney General.
+Litigation Guideline 14 states that limitations and equitable defences should be pleaded only where there is a principled basis and evidence to support the defence.

-For example, the Government of Canada makes admissions of fact and admissions relevant to the establishment of Aboriginal rights and title where possible.
+For example, the Government of Canada makes admissions of facts that are relevant to the establishment of Aboriginal rights and title.
 This results in fewer issues in dispute and signals our respect for, and recognition of, Aboriginal and treaty rights.
+Further, in several cases, the decision was made not to appeal or seek judicial review.
+This acknowledges the government's responsibility to redress past wrongs.

 Where possible, the Government of Canada acknowledges admissions of fact that are relevant to the establishment of Aboriginal rights and title.
 This results in fewer issues in dispute and signals our respect for, and recognition of, Aboriginal and treaty rights.
 In several cases, the decision was made not to appeal or seek judicial review of court decisions, acknowledging the government's responsibility to right past wrongs.